9 Simple Ways to Boost Your Home's Curb Appeal

 Yardwork is probably a part of your weekly chores, but double down on lawn mowing and landscaping when your house is up for sale.
 If you have a grass alternative such as drought-resistant gravel and stone or a dry creek bed, add a pop of color and life with succulents, cacti or unique monkey grass.
 Likewise, a mix of large and small planters full of flowers, herbs and other greens can elevate your lawn to a 10 out of 10.

 Cleaning your gutters can be a tedious task, but keeping them clear is a plus for your home and curbside appeal.
-Though all you might need is a garden hose to spray off dirt and debris, you may need to get your hands dirty and remove leaf and twig bulk with a leaf blower, power washer or even by hand (with a trusty gutter scoop and heavy-duty gloves).
-In the fall, you may need to check up on your downspouts more regularly, though installing a gutter guard (or, if your gutters are saggy and old, replacing them altogether) can help prevent blockages.
+Though all you might need is a garden hose to spray off dirt and debris, you may want to get your hands dirty and remove leaf and twig bulk with a leaf blower, power washer or even by hand (with a trusty gutter scoop and heavy-duty gloves).
+In the fall, check up on your downspouts more regularly and consider installing a gutter guard (or, if your gutters are saggy and old, replacing them altogether) to help prevent blockages.